watson-developer-cloud/visual-recognition-coreml/README.md

 ## What to do next

-Add another Watson service to the custom project with the [Core ML Visual Recognition with Discovery][vizreq_with_discovery] starter kit.
+Add another Watson service to the custom project with the [Core ML Visual Recognition with Discovery][vizreq_with_discovery] project.

 ## Resources